vishalchovatiya/CPP_Templates/All about copy constructor.md

   // ...
 }
 ```
-- If class `word` declaration as follows, then it **exhibits bitwise copy constructor** as the initialization of verb need not result in a function call.
+- If class `word` defined as follows, then it **exhibits bitwise copy constructor** as the initialization of verb need not result in a function call.
 ```
 class Word {
   public: